For rising 7th-9th graders

 - Learning fundamental concepts found in any programming language

 - Writing computer code for a microcontroller that will control a model neighborhood

 or an interactive art piece that you design.

-- Investigate topics related to cybersecurity and protection of critical infrastructures.
+- Investigating topics related to cybersecurity and the protection of critical

 From previous years: